uofu-emb/rtos/labs/02.testing/README.md

 When faced with a large system, you may not need to understand every line!

-#### Activity:
+### Activity:
 Discuss with your partner how to approach this particular code.
 Come up with a brief plan.

 You may find a particular pattern or strategy works well for you.
 Discuss with your partner if their preferred strategy is the same or different from yours.

-Discuss with your partner what type of code might cause your preferred strategy to break down.
+Discuss with your partner what type of code might cause your proposed strategies to break down.

-### Commenting the code
+## Commenting the code
 Adding documentation is important for both your sanity and the sanity of the person who has to work with this code next.

 Not every line needs a comment!
 Comments should be descriptive and explanatory.
 Avoid comments that simply restate what is in the next line of code.
 Give context and reasoning behind the why the code is there.

-#### Activity:
+### Activity:

 As you do your exploration of the code, add comments to the file explaining what it does, how it works, how it is organized, etc.

 You do not have to understand perfectly what is going on to proceed.
 Once you have a rough idea and added comments, commit the changes to the files.

-### Exploratory surgery.
+## Exploratory surgery.

 Sometimes the best way to understand how things work is to take them apart and break stuff.

-#### Activity:
+### Activity:
 If you have not already done so, flash the code to your microcontroller and observe the behavior of the system.

+# TODO update
 Delete the calls to `k_timer_status_sync` (make sure you have committed prior to this!).
 Predict what you think will happen.

 Compile your changes and flash the micontroller.
 Does the behavior match your prediction?

 Restore your previous code.
 You can use the command `git checkout src/main.c` to restore the file to the current committed version of the file.

-## Write a test and making a change.
+## Manual testing
 Before we make a change, we should write some tests.
 Manual testing can be fast, but has the issue of repeatability and time to test.
 Once the system grows in size, manually testing system becomes infeasible.

-### Manual testing - quality assurance
 Manual testing is still a valuable tool available to you, but needs to be approached systematically.
 Software teams often include team members doing quality assurance (QA).
 This umbrella term encompasses a wide range of techniques and activities.
 For this exercise, we will develop a __regression test__.
 The purpose is to verify that a change to the system does not affect previous expected behavior.

 Tests need to be repeatable.
-They also need to be documented so that new members of the team can follow them.
+They also need to be documented so that new ~~victims~~ members of the team can follow them.
 Documenting the expected behavior of the system also provides a record for those making changes to understand how the system works.

 Let's develop a testing plan.
 The testing plan should have three sections:
 1. How to set up the test scenario.
 2. How to exercise the system
 3. Expected behavior.

-#### Activity:
+### Activity:

-Write down a test plan in a file, for example `tests/manual/something.md`
+1. Write down a test plan in a file, for example `tests/manual/something.md`

-Commit it to source control.
+1. Commit it to source control.

-Work with another group.
+1. Work with another group.
 Follow their test plan.
-Discuss with them your experence.
+1. Discuss with them your experience.
 Was there anything unclear or missing?
 Does the plan describe the behavior of the system correctly?
 Are there any edge cases the test plan would miss?
 How long does it take to go through the test plan?

-### Automated testing strategy
+## Automated testing strategy

 When approaching how to test a system, consider the following components and concerns.